wooster0/yayagram/README.md

 Now you can try to apply some of what you learned on a small grid like 3x3 or 5x5 by simply passing the grid size as a command line argument to the program:
 `yayagram 3` or `yayagram 5` respectively.

-You can also load the above grid into the game by passing this file as a command line argument to the binary: [example.yaya](example.yaya).
+You can also load the above example grid into the game by passing this file as a command line argument to the binary: [example.yaya](example.yaya).